-Remote learning is hard on everyone — students, professors, school staff, and even parents.
-With a new platform for education comes a new etiquette, with spoken and unspoken rules about what you can say, how you can act, and what is required of you during remote classes.
+The rise of remote learning in the last few years presents a new platform for education with new etiquette- spoken and unspoken rules about what you can say, how you can act, and what is required of you during remote classes.

 One of the most serious dangers that students face is online sexual harassment.
 With the increased need for students to be connected with each other through the internet, the opportunity for inappropriate behaviors like cyberbullying and online stalking has increased.

 Beyond intentionally malicious actions like sexual harassment, there are lots of ways for students to act carelessly and create an inappropriate environment via remote learning.
 In most cases, these kinds of inappropriate behaviors could potentially lead to disciplinary charges.